Textures in Ceramics

 -

 No, the course is designed to cover all the foundational knowledge in the first section, and then in the second part, you'll learn how to create your own glazes.
 It’s a comprehensive process, not just a recipe.
+However, check out my Patreon subscription if you’d like to learn specific recipes.

 -